 Nicaraguan Folklore is an intangible cultural heritage of our villages.
 It originates from the union of both indigenous and Spanish elements.

-For example the traditional Pacific dances such as “the Gigantona”, “Enano Cabezon” and “Toro Huaco” are colourful and rhythmic, relate specifically to the city of León, and at the same time express ideas relating to the Spanish crown.
+For example the traditional Pacific dances such as “the Gigantona”, “Enano Cabezon” and “Toro Huaco” are colourful and rhythmic, relate specifically to the city of León.
+At the same time express ideas relating to the Spanish crown.

 On the Nicaraguan Caribbean coast, the dance-based festival of the “Palo de Mayo” (which has its origins in an English festival – May Day) actually celebrates fertility, and the heralding of rain and new crops, with dancing around a tree in honour of the goddess Mayaya.
 This dance has evolved today into the expression of games of seduction and the preludes of love in a street dance full of joy and colour.

-Nicaraguan cuisine, with its roots in indigenous, Spanish and African culture, is the result of a rich cross-breeding and consists of a range of flavours, colours and ingredients.
+Nicaraguan cuisine, has its roots in indigenous, Spanish and African culture.
+It results of a rich cross-breeding and consists of a range of flavours, colours and ingredients.
 Corn, cooked in all its forms, is the best basic grain!
-Corn dishes are accompanied by their seasonal drinks, some of the most varied and ingenious: such as the traditional “chicha”, but also the famous “atoles”, “pozoles” etc. The most representative is the “pinolillo” drink; a mixture of cocoa, corn, cinnamon and cloves … delicious!
+Corn dishes are accompanied by their seasonal drinks.
+Some of the most varied and ingenious: such as the traditional “chicha”, but also the famous “atoles”, “pozoles” etc. The most representative is the “pinolillo” drink; a mixture of cocoa, corn, cinnamon and cloves … delicious!

-Amongst the most typical dishes, do not forget to try “Granada Vigoron” (cassava-based), “Masaya Baho”, “Nagarote Quesillo” (a sort of tortilla stuffed with cheese and other ingredients), “Masatepe Mondongo soup” (tripe soup), “Chontales Cheese”, “Rondon from the Caribbean Coast” (based on fish and coconut milk) and drinks such as cocoa, “Chicha “, “the Tiste” and of course a cup of organic (and Fair trade) coffee in any part of the country!
+Amongst the most typical dishes, do not forget to try “Granada Vigoron” (cassava-based) and “Masaya Baho”.
+Add on your list “Nagarote Quesillo” (a sort of tortilla stuffed with cheese and other ingredients).
+As well as “Masatepe Mondongo soup” (tripe soup), “Chontales Cheese”, “Rondon from the Caribbean Coast” (fish and coconut milk).
+Also drinks such as cocoa, “Chicha “, “the Tiste”.
+Of course you can´t leave without trying a cup of organic (and Fair trade) coffee !

 - Language: The official language is Spanish.
 On the Caribbean coast, we speak English, but also Miskito and other native languages.
 In most tourist destinations, everyone understands English.